dianapatrong/DE101_SQL/Lab1_DockerForDatabases/README.md

 ```

 * `version`: This specifies the version of docker compose, in this case we are using version 3, and Docker will provide the appropriate features for this version.
-* `services`: This section defines all the containers that can be created.
+* `services`: This section defines all the containers will be created.
 Each service represents a container that will have its own name and configuration.
-    * In this definition we have 3 services `mysql`, `postgres` and `webapp`, this last one is build from [this Dockerfile](app/Dockerfile) definition and will only be used
+    * In this definition we have 3 services `mysql`, `postgres` and `webapp`; this last one is built from [this Dockerfile](app/Dockerfile) definition and will only be used
     for displaying results.
-* `container_name`: specifies a custom container name, rather than a generated default name.
+* `container_name`: Specifies a custom container name, rather than a generated default name.
 * `image`: Is used to mention the image name from which container will spin-up from.
 Image can be in the local system or hosted on some remote repository.
-* `ports`: This is used to map the container’s ports to the host machine `host port 32001: container port 5432`.
+* `ports`: This is used to map the container’s ports to the host machine, i.e. `[host port] 32001: [container port] 5432`.
-* `environment`: Defines the environment variables set in the container.
+* `environment`: Defines the environment variables set to be used in the container.
 * `depends_on`: Express dependency between services.
-In this case `postgres` and `mysql` service are started before `webapp`.
+In this case `postgres` and `mysql` services are started before the `webapp` service.
-* `volume`: File system mounted on docker container.
+* `volumes`: File systems to be mounted on the docker container.
 In this case we are using a `bind mount` to copy the [databases/postgres_movies_database.sql](databases/postgres_movies_database.sql) file into
 the postgres database and [databases/mysql_movies_database.sql](databases/mysql_movies_database.sql) into the mysql database when the container starts.